-The discount/premium is considered to be an Alternative Performance Measure.
-It is the difference between the Net Asset Value ("NAV") per ordinary share of the Company and the ordinary share price and is expressed as a percentage of the NAV per ordinary share.
-Details of the Company's discount are on the Financial Highlights page and are both defined in the Glossary of Terms on page 86 and on page 87.
+The discount/premium is the difference between the net asset value ("NAV") per ordinary share of the Company and the ordinary share price and is expressed as a percentage of the NAV per ordinary share.
+Details of the Company's discount are on the Financial Highlights page.